 A style guide is also handy because you can distribute it through email to interested people.
 When an individual reaches out to you about becoming a guest blogger, you can attach a copy of the style guide to your reply to clarify the kind of content your blog already contains.
 Taking that approach could thin out the candidate field by helping people realize when your blog isn’t a good fit for them.

-It’ll Increase Your Readership
+Style Blogging Can Increase Your Readership

 The bad news is, many things can cause readership decline.
 However, on the plus side, these factors are often things you can control.
 For example, maybe you haven’t worked hard enough to define your niche and create relevant content the audience wants to read.
 Or, perhaps you haven’t optimized your formatting for reading on the Internet and people decide they’d rather not try to deal with the difficult-to-read font or huge, meandering paragraphs.